 The Corporation is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code, therefore, no provision for income taxes is reflected in the financial statements.
 The Corporation has been classified as a publicly supported organization that is a private foundation under Section 509(a) of the Code.
 The Corporation presently discloses or recognizes income tax positions based on management's estimate of whether it is reasonably possible or probable that a liability has been incurred for unrecognized income taxes.
 Management has concluded that the Corporation has taken no uncertain tax positions that require adjustment in its financial statements.
-The Corporation files informational tax returns in the U.S. federal jurisdiction and New York State.
-The Corporation is no longer subject to U.S. federal and state income tax examinations by tax authorities for years before 2010.

 However, the Corporation is classified as a private foundation and as such, is subject to a federal excise tax of 2% of net investment income.
-The Corporation did not have any net investment income for the years ended December 31, 2013 and 2012.
+The Corporation did not have any net investment income for the years ended December 31, 2015 and 2014.